ICanBoogie/View/README.md

 ### Altering a view before it is rendered

-The event `View::render:before` of class [View\BeforeRenderEvent][] is fired before the view is rendered.
-Event hooks may use this event to alter the view and override properties or variables set by the controller.
+The event `View::render:before` of class [View\BeforeRenderEvent][] is fired before a view is rendered.
+Event hooks may use this event to alter a view and override properties or variables set by the controller.

 The following example demonstrates how to add variables to a view before it is rendered, and